 - Externally-funded research project proposals submitted by faculty and staff that recover facilities and administrative costs at the full rate (currently 51 percent), at the approved off-campus rate (currently 24 percent) when applicable and approved; or the maximum rate published by the sponsor.

-- The student associate/assistant must be funded, at a minimum, according to the annual stipend schedule published by the Graduate College at no less than one-half time (10 hours per week) across the academic year.
-Applicants are strongly encourages to use this program for doctoral students with candidacy, for master's-only programs, or advanced master's degree seeking students, to achieve the maximum benefit of the program for the student's and the faculty member's research program.
+- The student associate/assistant must be funded by the sponsor in the proposal requesting the grad student support, at a minimum, according to the annual stipend schedule published by the Graduate College at no less than one-half time (10 hours per week) across the academic year.
+Applicants are strongly encouraged to use this program for doctoral students with candidacy, for master's-only programs, or advanced master's degree seeking students, to achieve the maximum benefit of the program for the student's and the faculty member's research program.